brianhonohan/sketchbook/_posts/coding-challenges/2018-10-04-coding-challenge-5-space-invaders.md

 * Implement scoring.
 * Fix the issue that the invaders shoot missles from any row / column.
 * Add the Mystery Ship which hovers above the invaders.
+* Explore Touch Screen interactivity to allow for playing on a smart phone / tablet.
 * Implement levels, maybe exploring the [p5js.SceneManager](https://github.com/mveteanu/p5.SceneManager) with increasing difficultly.
 There are some config parameters that control the difficulty, that would faciliate this:

 {% highlight javascript %}